-Other items that may be required in the annual report:
+Other items that may be required in the Annual Report:

-Addressing Weaknesses and Stipulations: Weaknesses need only be addressed at the time of the new
+Addressing Weaknesses and Stipulations: Weaknesses need only be addressed at the time of the new Inquiry Brief.

-Inquiry Brief.
 Stipulations are removed by recommendation of the Accreditation Panel and decision of the Accreditation Committee.

-In addition to the second annual report, the program submits a 5-6 page petition to have the stipulation(s) removed.
-Accompanying the petition statement, the program will submit copies of relevant data, minutes of meetings or other records of relevant discussion, and artifacts that provide evidence that the stipulation has been addressed.
-A site visit to verify the petition for removing the stipulation may be scheduled and audit fees may be charged.
-The material (data, minutes, artifacts, etc.) will be audited and used to produce a case analysis that, with the petition, will be forwarded to the Accreditation Panel and the Accreditation Committee.
+The second Annual Report presents the case that the program has addressed any stipulations.
+A site visit to verify the Annual Report may be scheduled and audit fees may be charged.
+The Vice President of Audits prepares a summary of evidence, based on the Annual Reports, that the stipulations have been addressed and presents the summary as well as the Annual Reports to the Accreditation Panel and Accreditation Committee.